-3.2 Temporary Channels
+3.2.1 Temporary Channels

 Temporary channels are used to divert flows during construction of stormwater infrastructure or permanent/ultimate watercourse realignments.
-It is important to quickly stabilize these channels to prevent sediment from entering downstream, or from impairing aquatic species passage.
+It is important to quickly stabilize these channels to prevent sediment from entering downstream.

 The following approaches for temporary channels in regulated areas should be considered: